castlemaninc/100-days-of-code/r1-log.md

 11. CSS Animations and javascript GSAP (Greensock Animation Platform)
 12. Wordpress Development & PHP

+### Day 13: April 25, 2018

+**Focus**: (Goal #4 Gulp, Goal #3 Sass, Goal #8 UI/UX , #12 WordPress Development & PHP)

+**Today's Progress**: Have a basic outline of the new website established and some components established.

+**Thoughts**: Trying to design a new UI/UX for a Dance Studio website.
+So far most of the work has been in pencil and paper, organizing the disarray of the current website.
+The rest of the time has been studying Wordpress development and PHP so I can add a custom theme.

+### Day 12: April 24, 2018

+**Focus**: (Goal #13 JavaScript)

+**Today's Progress**: I reviewed the filter, map, and reduce JavaScript methods.
+I also spent some time reading about aspects of a Free Code Camp Advanced Algorithm challenge called 'No Repeat'.

+**Thoughts**:

 ### Day 11: April 23, 2018

 **Focus**: (Goal #12) Wordpress Development & PHP